NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

         files: '\.tf$'
         stages: [commit]
    ```
    This configuration uses Terraform's built-in fmt command to format Terraform configuration files.
-While not a direct unit test, it's a common practice to ensure code quality and consistency in HCL-based projects.
+While not a direct component test, it's a common practice to ensure code quality and consistency in HCL-based projects.

    **JavaScript**